- Fellowship - The New York Center for Voice & Swallow Disorders (2010-2011), Laryngology

 Dr. Childs attended Yale University and then Vanderbilt University School of Medicine, where her classmates voted her the person they would most want as their own physician.
 During her residency in head and neck surgery at Vanderbilt, she won more awards for excellence.
 Dr. Childs then completed a specialty fellowship at the New York Center for Voice and Swallowing Disorders, where she often took call for the opera.

 In 2012, Dr. Childs returned to Texas, joining the faculty of UT Southwestern.
-She is Assistant Professor of Laryngology, Neurolaryngology, and Professional Voice.
+She is Associate Professor of Laryngology, Neurolaryngology, and Professional Voice.
 Dr. Childs was recently appointed the Medical Director of the Clinical Center for Voice Care.
 Along with her colleague, Dr. Ted Mau, and four speech therapists, Dr. Childs cares for patients with vocal-fold disorders at the Clinical Center for Voice Care.

 Dr. Childs hasn’t neglected her own singing.
 She has recorded songs for Walt Disney Records, playing characters such as Mulan and Sleeping Beauty.
 She sings with the professional choir Vox Humana and and continues to take voice lessons regularly.